bds-ailab/shaman/docs/bbo/heuristics.md

 accepting a value worse than the current one decreases with the number of iterations: this introduces the notion of the system's "temperature" (hence the analogy of with metal annealing).

-The temperature is a value that decreases overtime according to a cooling schedule which defines how the temperature decrease per iteration.
+The temperature is a value that decreases overtime according to a cooling schedule which defines how the temperature decreases per iteration.
 As the temperature lowers, the probability of moving upward (*i.e.* accepting a worse solution) decreases until it reaches 0 and the system cannot move anymore.

 ### General principles